djredflame/heart_project/README.md

   - `LCDController` for managing 16x2 LCD displays.
   - Future-ready `LEDController` for LED animations and controls.
+  - Designed and tested specifically for Raspberry Pi Pico 2W hardware.

 - **PlatformIO Integration:** 🚀
   - Build, upload, and debug the project seamlessly using PlatformIO.